Coronavirus: guidance for cyclists

 Cycling as an organised group

 Different rules may apply for organised group rides in each nation: please check Coronavirus: guidance for Cycling UK groups for more information.
 We also have a separate article called Coronavirus: how to organise a safe group ride with tips on socially-distanced riding and maintaining hygiene.

 There is different guidance on cycling with friends and family in each of the four UK nations.
 Please remember to check your area's rules on social-distancing, local restrictions and what constitutes households and support bubbles.
 Remember also to check restrictions on the areas you may be cycling to and from, and whether or not borders between nations are currently open for leisure cyclists.

-Update 9 April: From Monday 12 April, as well as outdoor hospitality venues such as pub gardens and cafés with outdoor seating being permitted to reopen, it is permitted for members of household to spend one night away from home.
+From Monday 12 April, as well as outdoor hospitality venues such as pub gardens and cafés with outdoor seating being permitted to reopen, it is permitted for members of one household to stay overnight away from home.
 Outdoor exercise rules remain unchanged from the 29 March update below.

 The roadmap also indicates (para 102) that organised sports can restart, which will not be subject to the rule of six gathering limit, but should be compliant with guidance issued by national governing bodies and Cycling UK.
 Sport England has subsequently published guidance confirming that organised sport and activity includes group cycle rides, so group rides of more than six are allowed from 29 March onwards under the organised sport and activity exemption, which allows up to 15.